How to Install Apache Maven on Debian

 Step 2: Install Apache Maven

-sudo apt install maven
+sudo apt install maven default-jdk

-Step 3: Verify the Maven Installation
+Step 3: Verify Maven and the Java Compiler

 Once installation completes, verify that Maven is accessible and check the installed version: